Canada’s 9.09% RuleEdit Post

 DrinkWire is Liquor.com’s showcase for the best articles, recipes and reviews from the web’s top writers and bloggers.
 In this post, The Whiskey Muse talks Canadian whiskey.

-Canada is known for their blended whiskies and in fact are some of the best selling whiskey brands in the world.
-But, did you know that Canada has some unique blending rules that are legislated which are unlike any other country which allow 50 year old Scotches to be blended in to a Canadian whiskies and sold, along with wine, bourbon and other spirits?
+Canada is known for their blended whiskies and in fact are some of the best selling whisky brands in the world.
+But, did you know that Canada has unique blending rules which are unlike any other countries'?
+Certain Canadian legislations allow 50 year old Scotches, wines, bourbons and other spirits to be blended into a Canadian whisky.

-Today we’re talking about Canada’s 9.09% rule.
-For those who are unfamiliar, this rule has become infamous.
-This legislation within Canada, allows whisky producers to add up to 9.09% of non-whisky into their blend (or 1/11th of the composition of the whiskey) and still label it and sell it as Canadian Whisky.
+For those of you who are unfamiliar, this rule has become infamous.
+This legislation allows whisky producers to add up to 9.09% of non-whisky into their blend (or 1/11th of the composition of the whiskey) and still label and sell it as Canadian Whisky.

-So let’s start with the basic regulations around making Whiskey in Canada.
-Two of the things to note within Canada’s Food + Drug Regulations for Canadian Whisky, Canadian Rye Whisky or Rye Whisky note that whisky:
+There are two stipulations in Canada’s Food + Drug Regulations for Canadian Whisky, Canadian Rye Whisky or Rye Whisky which state that whisky:

 - It shall possess the aroma, taste and character generally attributed to Canadian whisky; and